 "With Defender for Cloud Apps, we can quickly spot anomalies and take action." --- Eric LePenske, Senior Manager, Information Security, Accenture

-There are many aspects to implementing a hybrid Identity solution, but this four-step checklist will help you quickly accomplish an identity infrastructure that will enable users to be more productive and secure.
+There are many aspects to implementing a hybrid Identity solution, but this four-step checklist helps you quickly accomplish an identity infrastructure that enables users to be more productive and secure.

 - Connect to apps easily